phn/pytpm/doc/reference.rst

 TPM library defines a set a data structures for representing vectors and matrices, and functions and macros for manipulating these data structures.
-Declarations for all these are available in the C header files available in the TPM library source code: :file:`v3.h`, :file:`v6.h`, :file:`m3.h`, :file:`m6.h` and :file:`vec.h`.
+Declarations for all these are available in the C header files in the TPM library source code: :file:`v3.h`, :file:`v6.h`, :file:`m3.h`, :file:`m6.h` and :file:`vec.h`.
 Further data structures, constants, functions and macros are provided for performing calculations related to time and date.
 These are declared in the header file :file:`times.h`.
 Constants, functions and macros related to astrometry are declared in the header file :file:`astro.h`.
+Structures used in representing TPM states are declared in :file:`tpm.h`.
 Finally, declarations for some routines for numerical integration are provided in :file:`misc.h`.

-The items in the TPM library that were wrapped with *swig* are present in the **pytpm.tpm** module.
-All the macros and a few functions that were not wrapped with *swig* are provided in the :mod:`pytpm.utils`.
-Interface to the numerical integration routines are not provided in PyTPM.
+The items in the TPM library that were wrapped with *swig* are present in the :mod:`pytpm.tpm` module.
+This includes all functions and constants implemented in the TPM library.
+The macros for manipulating vectors and matrices, declared in :file:`v3.h`, :file:`v6.h`, :file:`m3.h`, and :file:`m6.h`, have been re-written as C function, in :file:`v3Functions.c`, :file:`v6Functions.c`, :file:`m3Functions.c`, :file:`m6Functions.c` and corresponding headers.
+They were then wrapped with *swig* and are present in :mod:`pytpm.tpm`.
+The names of these functions are constructed by adding an "f" to end of the C macro name.

+All other macros defined in TPM are provided as functions in the :mod:`pytpm.utils`.
+Their names are the same as the corresponding C macro.

+Interface to the numerical integration routines defined in :file:`misc.h` are not provided in PyTPM.

 In addition, a function :func:`tpm.convert` is provided for performing coordinate conversions.
 This function is an interface to a C function